Islands in Kaluza-Klein black holes: Entanglement entropy

 In this section, we will compute the entanglement entropy for the Hawking radiation emitted by the KK black hole.
 Two cases, without island and with just one island, are considered.
 According to gravitational path integral, all possible configurations should be included.
 However, inspired by other works \cite{Hashimoto:2020cas,Wang:2021woy,Kim:2021gzd,Karananas:2020fwx}, we assume the single island geometry is the dominant one, and we shall also see that this is enough to reproduce the Page curve.

-First, to avoid IR divergence, we set finite cutoff surfaces $b_{\pm}$ well beyond the black hole horizon on both wedges to bipartite the two-sided geometry.
-Their coordinates are $b_+=(t_b,b)$ and $b_-=(-t_b+i\beta/2,b)$ respectively with $b\gg r_h$. $\beta$ is the inverse temperature given by $\beta=2\pi /\kappa$.
-We define $\mathcal{R}=[b_-,\infty_-)_L\cup[b_+,\infty_+)_R$, where the subscripts $L$ and $R$ indicate they are in left and right Rindler wedge and $\infty_\pm=(\pm t_b+i\beta/4\mp i\beta/4,\infty)$.
-The imaginary part of time, referred to as Euclidean time $t_E$, indicates it's in the left wedge of the extension of the Kruskal coordinates.
-This is also comprehensible from the point of view of Euclidean spacetime: the two points, each is a two-sphere, are connected by an Euclidean time evolution $\mathbb{S}^1$ with half the period $\beta/2$.
-We assume that the distance between points of our interest is much larger than the length scale of their size.
-This allows us to use a 2-dimensional s-wave approximation that only $t$ and $r$ coordinates matter.
-The bath is approximated as a CFT$_2$.
-From now on, we will ignore the $\D \Omega^2$ term in the metric.
+To avoid IR divergence, we set finite cutoff surfaces $b_{\pm}$ well beyond the black hole horizon on both left and right wedges to bipartite the two-sided geometry.
+Their coordinates are $b_+=(t_b,b)$ and $b_-=(-t_b,b)$ respectively with $b\gg r_h$.
+We define the radiation region $\mathcal{R}=[b_-,\infty_-)_L\cup[b_+,\infty_+)_R$, where the subscripts $L$ and $R$ indicate they are in left and right Rindler wedges and $\infty_\pm=(\pm t_b,\infty)$.
+We assume that the distance between points of our interest is much larger than the length scale of their size so that we can only consider the s-wave contribution and ignore the $d \Omega^2$ term in the metric and use 2D CFT results.

 We would like to compute the entanglement entropy of $\cal R$ with and without island